Do you want to get published sooner rather than later? Maybe you’re unwittingly making these mistakes in your path to publication.

-If your memoir is the first book you’ve ever written, you’re probably making one (or both) of these mistakes and they’re adding years to your publishing journey.
-Worse, they could blow your chances of being published altogether.
+If this is the first book you’ve ever written, you may not know that you’re probably making one (or both) of these mistakes and they can potentially add years to your publishing timeline.
+Worse, they could blow your chances of getting your book published altogether!

-These mistakes will thwart your publishing dreams and keep you stuck on a loop of feedback and finessing, without moving forward.
-Flash-forward ten years and you and your manuscript will be in exactly the same spot – unfinished and unsold.
+Flash-forward ten years and you and your book manuscript will be in exactly the same spot – unfinished and unsold.
+Plus – you’ll have wasted time and money on the wrong efforts.

-The problem is, when you take five or ten years to finish your memoir, you can miss all sorts of opportunities such as a relevant and timely global ‘hook’ to sell your story.
-Case in point: one of my memoir students whose divorce memoir had a hook involving the GFC of 2008.
-This has quickly been usurped by the issues we’re facing in 2020.
+And, when you take five or ten years to finish your memoir, you can miss all sorts of opportunities such as a relevant and timely global ‘hook’ to sell your story.
+Case in point: one of my memoir students didn’t query her memoir until the hook (the Global Financial Crisis of 2008) was old news.

-Making these mistakes often means you then start to tell yourself all sorts of stories like publishing is impossible and no-one is buying memoirs anyway.
+These are simple mistakes, but often mean you then start to tell yourself all sorts of stories like publishing is impossible and no-one is buying memoirs anyway.

-I’ve been seeing so many great deals happening during the pandemic.
-Just this last week, I’ve seen so numerous acquisition announcements made on Twitter – even in Australia, even in an industry hit by layoffs.
+I’ve been seeing so many book deals happening recently in the traditional book publishing industry!
+Just this last week, I’ve seen so numerous acquisition announcements made on Twitter.

 Tiffanie Drayton sold her memoir to Penguin Random House on Tuesday, which was announced in Publisher’s Weekly along with roughly 40 deals (and these were just the ones mentioned) every day this week!

-I’ve shared before about how quick the memoir publishing journey can be, but I often hear from writers who think I was “just lucky”, it was because my memoir had “Paris” in the title (fact: – it didn’t have Paris in the title when I sold it!) or because I had some mysterious literary ‘connections’ who gave me some kind of golden ticket.
+I’ve shared before about my own memoir submission and publishing acquisition timeline, but I often hear from writers who think I was “just lucky”, it was because my memoir had “Paris” in the title (fact: – it didn’t have Paris in the title when I sold it!) or because I had some mysterious literary ‘connections’ who gave me some kind of golden ticket.

 Nope, Nope, Nope.